Paul McGuinness: Other activities

 He was a founding partner of TV3 (Ireland) and was one of the owners of Ardmore Film Studios.

 He became a member of the Arts Council of Ireland on 1 January 1988, having been appointed by Charles Haughey and served until February 2000 when he resigned.

 He has been an advocate on behalf of artists, record labels, and music publishers.
 On 28 January 2008, in a speech at the Midem music industry convention in Cannes, McGuinness specifically accused companies such as Apple, Google, Yahoo!, and Facebook of building "multi-billion dollar industries on the back of our content without paying for it".

 In 2015, he founded Primo Productions, a film and TV company.
 Primo has produced 3 Seasons of Riviera, a drama set in the South of France.
 McGuinness wrote the "list of ingredients" for the show: "Rich people behaving badly in the sun, yachts, Maseratis, great clothes, beautiful women, art fraud, money laundering through the auction houses, Russians, English people, American, French.
 Murder, adultery".
 Everyday life on the Côte d’Azur.
 McGuinness's production partner is Kris Thykier of Archery Pictures.
 The show was originally commissioned by Anne Mensah of SKY Atlantic.

 Personal life

 McGuinness married Kathy Gilfillan in 1977.
 They met whilst he was studying at Trinity.
 Gilfillan is director of The Lilliput Press.
-They have 2 children.